France with baby

 Bringing Babies to Restaurants in France

-The only place I’ve ever encountered a high chair for a baby in France was a hotel room at the Four Seasons in Paris… because they literally provide you with everything and even our cat got a custom cat food menu.
+The only place I’ve ever encountered a high chair for a baby in France was a hotel room at the Four Seasons in Paris… because they literally provide you with everything, even our cat got a custom cat food menu.
 Anywhere else – forget it.

 If you have an active baby or toddler you might want to bring a portable high chair – just keep it under the stroller when you walk around.

-Kids menus in France as usually smaller portions of the adult menu, but there’s not as common.
-I’ve even seen tartare on kids menu in Annecy.
+Kids menus in France as usually smaller portions of the adult menu, but they’re not as common.
+I’ve even seen tartare on kids’ menu in Annecy.

 Also, note that the restaurants only start serving dinner from 7/7:30 pm (if you see something opened earlier it’s either a tourist trap or they’re open for snacks and drinks only).
 Europeans have no issues with babies out late, but just remember to have snacks for the kids if they get hungry earlier.